Connecticut State Tax Offer In Compromise Overview

 In one case, the DRS maintained the collectability of liabilities that were 20+ years old and had been previously discharged in a Chapter 7 bankruptcy case.
 Although the taxes had been discharged, the lien from those liabilities survived the bankruptcy and was attached to real property owned by the taxpayer.

-The DRS was unlikely to foreclose on the liens, and it hadn't taken any meaningful collection activity on these liabilities in over ten years, but it still wasn't willing to settle the tax bill.
-Instead, the DRS was willing to just wait for the owner to die or sell the property.
+The DRS was unlikely to foreclose on the liens, and it hadn't taken any meaningful collection activity on these liabilities in over ten years, but the DRS declined to settle at that time, indicating it would revisit the issue if the property were eventually sold.

 CT Offer of Compromise Vs. IRS Offer in Compromise